 - Experience the Evidence Video!
 Arrive alive DRIVE SOBER® has partnered with the Ministry of Transportation of Ontario and CAA South Central Ontario (CAA SCO) to create “Experience the Evidence”, a 13-minute road safety resource offered to schools for free to address the myths, dangers, consequences and facts about drug-impaired driving

-- Safety Superhero’s – CK Public Health can supply your school with resources from the Safety Superhero’s program including, books, activates and handouts.
-The Safety Superhero’s program is designed to promote an integrated approach to fall prevention, since preventing falls is something everyone can help with!
+- Safety Superhero’s – CK Public Health can supply your school with resources from the Safety Superhero’s program including, books, activities and handouts.
+The Safety Superhero’s program is designed to promote an inter-generational approach to fall prevention, since preventing falls is something everyone can help with!

 - CrossSAFE – Two year program offered by Parachute Canada and Transport Canada, to promote safe behaviours around railways for children, teens and parents.
 Program includes free downloadable resources, grant opportunities and campaign materials.
 For more information or to join the CrossSAFE initiative email firstname.lastname@example.org